-One of the most welcoming Venetian restaurants that we've sampled in recent years is the Trattoria Pizzeria da Alvise on the Fondamente Nuove in Cannaregio.
+One of the most welcoming Venetian restaurants that we've sampled is the Trattoria Pizzeria da Alvise on the Fondamente Nuove in Cannaregio.
 The location is a pleasant change from the tourist-packed areas closer to the Piazza San Marco and the Grand Canal--and in warm weather, the restaurant's outdoor tables supply waterside views of the Venetian Lagoon and boat traffic at the nearby vaporetto and airport-boat stops.

 Atmosphere and clientele

 Da Alvise has an attractive interior with plaster walls, wood paneling, and brick detailing.
 Tablecloths add a touch of elegance, and the friendly but professional waiters contribute to the restaurant (as opposed to pizza parlor) ambience.

 The restaurant's clientele is eclectic: During our two visits, we saw Italian couples and families, well-dressed tourists from several countries, and a group of gondoliers.

 Whether you're ordering a simple pizza margherita or a three-course meal, you can expect to be treated with courtesy and kindness.
 (At the end of our first dinner at Da Alvise, we were treated to complimentary sgroppini, even though we'd gone the inexpensive pizza route.)